Effects of dynamical capture on two equal-mass nonspinning black holes: An example of the overlap of the tails of both emissions

 \section{An example of the overlap of the tails of both emissions}

-In Fig.~\ref{fig: fit-psi-2}, we show the performance of the combination of fits described in Sec.~\ref{Subsec: Study of the Weyl} for a case where the tails of both \textit{sin-Gaussian} distributions combine with each other.
+In Fig.~\ref{fig: fit-psi-2}, we show the performance of the combination of fits described in Sec.~\ref{Subsec: Study of the Weyl} for a case where the tails of both \c{gravitational-wave emissions} combine with each other.
 This is the main reason we observe the oscillations for the merger-ringdown estimated parameters (especially the phase shifts) in Figs.~\ref{fig: Merger-params} and~\ref{fig: Ring1-params}.

-These issues we observe at the tails for emissions with small time-interval might be potentially fixed by a time-dependent frequence or expansion of Eqs.~\eqref{eq: singauss} and~\eqref{eq: ringdown} at higher-order modes, and may be a possible source of future work for refining this phenomenological model.
+These issues we observe at the tails for emissions with small time-interval might be potentially fixed by a time-dependent frequency or expansion of Eqs.~\eqref{eq: singauss} and~\eqref{eq: ringdown} at higher-order modes, and may be a possible source of future work for refining this phenomenological model.